rsms/inter/CONTRIBUTING.md

   alternate numerics, etc.
 - Controls for web-browser text features like `capitalize`, `uppercase`, `lowercase`, etc.
-- Ability to compare Inter UI side-by-side with other fonts.
+- Ability to compare Inter side-by-side with other fonts.

 To start the lab, simply run this in a terminal (and keep the terminal running.)